 * To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31 Gyrfalcon".
 It was characterized a "lightweight fighter", of stealthy configuration.
 The J-31 had twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards; it somewhat resembled a US Lockheed Martin F-35 fighter, but with twin engines.
 A second prototype, much closer to production standard, appeared in late 2016.

 The J-31 is said to be powered by twin WS-13A/E afterburning bypass turbojets with about 83.4 kN (8,500 kgp / 18,740 lbf) thrust.
-Photos of the demonstrator and models suggest it is intended for carrier operations, or at least could have a version supporting carrier operations, with twin-wheel nosegear to handle carrier smackdowns and an arresting hook.
+Photos of the demonstrator and models suggest it is intended for carrier operations, or at least could have a carrier version, the aircraft featuring twin-wheel nosegear to handle carrier smackdowns and an arresting hook.
 Models show it to have four stores pylons under each wing and dual side-by-side internal weapons bays in the fuselage.

-There have also been hints that Chengdu is developing an advanced vertical-takeoff & landing (VTOL) fighter, an announcement having been made that the organization is developing an engine for a VTOL machine.
+There have also been hints that Chengdu is developing an advanced vertical take-off & landing (VTOL) fighter, an announcement having been made that the organization is developing an engine for a VTOL machine.
 There have long been rumors that the Chinese might be developing a derivative of the Russian Yakovlev Yak-41 -- a VTOL fighter developed before the collapse of the USSR -- though notional designs released so far suggest an aircraft along the lines of the US F-35B, but with canard foreplanes.
 Other rumors suggest the designation of the machine is "J-18".
-For now, all we can do is wait and see.
+For now, we just wait and see.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.